 I mean, it is already harder for brands to establish dominance on Facebook, leave along get started.
 It is a platform with a lot of moving parts and a thin line between getting kicked out and making money.

 See, Facebook as a medium has rules and regulations to govern how people interact and use the platform.
-Failure to adhere to these policies has painful consequences, and that is why you sometimes need someone who understands what’s going on.
+Failure to adhere to these policies has painful consequences, which is why you sometimes need someone who understands what’s happening.

-Recently, chatbots came into the picture, many people rushed in to it because it promised higher open rates and click-through rates, which by the way, are really high.
+Recently, chatbots came into the picture, many people rushed in to it because it promised higher open rates and click-through rates, which are really high.

 But then Facebook swoop in and implemented a strict code of conduct.
 You break one and you going to be sorry.